ComfyUI-Workflow/awesome-comfyui/README.md

 - [**Gallery&Tabs**](https://github.com/OgreLemonSoup/ComfyUI-Load-Image-Gallery): Adds a gallery to the Load Image node and tabs for Load Checkpoint/Lora/etc nodes
 - [**ComfyUI Hunyuan-3D-2**](https://github.com/niknah/ComfyUI-Hunyuan-3D-2): Image to 3D using Hunyuan-3D-2
 - [**comfyui_image_metadata_extension**](https://github.com/edelvarden/comfyui_image_metadata_extension): Custom node for ComfyUI.
 It adds additional metadata for saved images, ensuring compatibility with the Civitai website.
+- [**ComfyUI_RH_UNO**](https://github.com/HM-RunningHub/ComfyUI_RH_UNO): This is a UNO ComfyUI plugin implementation that can run the full version with 24GB VRAM, as well as quickly run the FP8 version.
 - [**ComfyUI-CoCoTools**](https://github.com/Conor-Collins/coco_tools): A set of custom nodes for ComfyUI providing advanced image processing, file handling, and utility functions.
 - [**ComfyUI-TinyBreaker**](https://github.com/martin-rizzo/ComfyUI-TinyBreaker): ComfyUI-TinyBreaker is a collection of custom nodes specifically designed to generate images using the TinyBreaker model.
 It's actively developed with ongoing improvements.
 Although still in progress, these nodes are functional and allow you to explore the potential of the model.
 - [**comfy_clip_blip_node**](https://github.com/paulo-coronado/comfy_clip_blip_node): CLIPTextEncodeBLIP: This custom node provides a CLIP Encoder that is capable of receiving images as input.